Dog biking / Bikejoring

 Moving back and following there is easiest to practice first on trails by walking or at walking speed, on a separate command.

 Even if the dog is running freely behind the bike, a leash should always be quickly available for overtaking, for example.
-The previously mentioned leash suitable for side running attached to the cyclist's hip leash works well for this.
-The dog can also wear a combination collar and leash.
-Such a product is, for example, NiteIze Raddog -collar, which contains a retractable short leash that can be quickly extended when needed, so the dog can be connected instantly when necessary.
+The previously mentioned leash suitable for side running, worn on the cyclist's hip, works well for this.
+The dog can also wear a combination of collar and leash around its neck.
+Such a product is, for example, NiteIze Raddog -collar, which contains a retractable short leash that can be pulled out when needed, so the dog can be connected instantly when necessary.

-It is practical for a dog following behind the bike to be attached to, for example, a bell, whose sound lets the cyclist know the dog is keeping up without constantly looking back.
+It is practical for the dog following behind the bike to be attached to, for example, a bell, whose sound lets the cyclist know the dog is keeping up without constantly looking back.

 Following behind the bike is a skill that can be partially trained, but naturally it is not suitable for all environments or all dogs.